jpmadrigal07/john-ui-lib/README.md

 pnpm test
 ```

-If you want to use this to your own project, add this line in you package.json dependencies,
+If you want to use this to your own project, add this line in your package.json dependencies,

 *`"john-ui-lib": "git+https://github.com/jpmadrigal07/john-ui-lib#main"`*